soow0n/difftrack-v1/README.md

 # 1. Transformer Analysis

 ### Analyze Generated Videos
-For more analysis with other model, please refer to `scripts/analysis` directory
+For more analysis with other model, please refer to `scripts/analysis` directory.

 ```bash
 model=cogvideox_t2v_2b